g0loob/dib-challenge/README.md

 - Service (API) - methods provided by the service
 - ServiceImpl - implementation of service API

-All beer related config are stored in `beer.properties` file, and therefore there's a `BeerPropertiesConfig` class in `config` package, so that we can use those properties in code (e.g. inject them).
+All beer related configs are stored in `beer.properties` file, and therefore there's a `BeerPropertiesConfig` class in `config` package, so that we can use those properties in code (e.g. inject them).

-Every beer related exception in placed in `exception` package.
+Every beer related exception is placed in `exception` package.

 `mash_temp` package contains Entity and Service for mash temperatures.